intercake/intercake.github.io/content/en/posts/splunk-content-hafnium-ghosttask/index.md

 ### Summary

 Excellent article by [Purple Team](https://ipurple.team/2024/01/03/scheduled-task-tampering/), which is a new resource to me personally.
 This article is on Scheduled Task Tampering by Chinese APT [HAFNIUM](https://malpedia.caad.fkie.fraunhofer.de/actor/hafnium) through registry modification
+MITR

 ### Requirements